StCost/blog/src/posts/015-new-post.md

-# WH40k Darktide: Bones of Cowardice
+# WH40k Darktide: Biggest Coward

 The squad plunged into the underhive, a blur of fire and psychic screams.
 Two psykers crackled with warp-light, a zealot roared hymns through a storm of gore—and behind them, **Rukk** shuffled, eyes wide, ripper gun clutched like a child’s toy.